 What we do not fund Awareness raising without a call to action.
-Funding for the same or a similar project for more than 3 years consecutively.
-Public health or disabilities services.
-Core education, curriculum-related equipment, activities etc. Research or academic projects from outside a community without its direct involvement.
-Sports and recreation activities/projects.
-Drama, art or performing art projects.
+Funding for the same or a similar project for more than 3 years consecutively. • Public health or disabilities services. • Core education, curriculum-related equipment, activities etc. Research or academic projects from outside a community without its direct involvement. • Sports and recreation activities/projects. • Drama, art or performing art projects.
 Projects outside the geographic borders of Aotearoa New Zealand, overseas travel and expenses, and exchange programmes.
-Building or land purchase and associated costs, including repair or construction, landscaping and ground maintenance.
-Capital assets or equipment costing more than \$3,000.
+Building or land purchase and associated costs, including repair or construction, landscaping and ground maintenance. • Capital assets or equipment costing more than \$3,000.
 Donations to support individuals including scholarships, international travel to conferences, events or for research.
 Personal loans.
-Endowment funds.
-Religious or political advocacy, advancement, lobbying or marketing.
+Endowment funds. • Religious or political advocacy, advancement, lobbying or marketing.
 Venture capital initiatives.
-Urgent or retrospective applications.
-Sponsorships.
-Work that a landowner is required to do by law.
-Urgent or retrospective applications.Sponsorships.
+Urgent or retrospective applications. • Sponsorships. • Work that a landowner is required to do by law.
+Costs associated with applications or processes under the Resource Management Act 1991.
 Establishment costs of setting up incorporated societies, charities or other bodies.